NVIDIA/aistore/docs/etl.md

 ### Compute MD5 on the objects

-To showcase the capabilities of the transformations we will go over a simple transformation that computes MD5 checksum of the object.
+To showcase the capabilities of ETL, we will go over a simple ETL container that computes MD5 checksum of the object.

 First, we need to write a server.
 In this case, we will write a Python 3 HTTP server.